enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 If we’re updating an order, we set the object up to modify the row we loaded in `Info.init`.
 For a new order we set it up to do a row insert.
 Learn more in the [Data Access](DataAccess.md) guide.

 Then we have a call to `FormState.ExecuteWithDataModificationsAndDefaultAction`.
-The first argument is a `PostBack` object and the second is a method (starting with `ph.AddControlsReturnThis`).
+The first argument is a `PostBack` object and the second is a method (starting with `var content`).
 There are a couple of important concepts here.

 First is the `PostBack` object, which represents a server-side action that executes when the browser submits the form (in this framework there is always one form per page) with an HTTP `POST` request.
 Only one `PostBack` executes per request. `PostBack` execution has three stages: